 We’ll talk more about this in chronic renal failure.

 You might have problems where you’re not able to properly reabsorb calcium

-so you’ll have hypocalcemia may result in what’s called as secondary hypoparathyroidism,
+so you’ll have hypocalcemia, may result in what’s called as secondary hyperparathyroidism,

 and therefore, resulting in renal osteodystrophy